kthpanor/vlxman/docs/hamiltonian.md

 ## Effective-core potentials

-This feature is under implementation.
+ECP integrals are under implementation.

 ## Static electric fields

 A term can be added in the Hamiltonian to describe the coupling of the molecular system and a time-independent (static), homogeneous, electric field.
-The value specified oin the input file are for the x,y,z direction respectively given in a.u.
+The vectorial electric-field strength is specified in atomic units.

 **Python script**

 ```
 import veloxchem as vlx